rszoh/RMPBT/README.md

 RMPBT.jl is a Julia Module that contains all the necessary functions

-RMPBT_Test_function.jl contains a samll example illustrating the performance of our proposed approach.
+RMPBT_Test_function.jl contains a small example illustrating the performance of our proposed approach.